MakiseChristin/games/README.md

   3. Creating a balance in the frame rate of the game.

-  4. Displaying the score upto two two decimal places.
+  4. Displaying the score upto two decimal places.